usnistgov/HTGS/doxygen/markdown/Tutorial2.md

 ## Throttling Tasks with a Memory Manager {#memory-manager}
 The htgs::MemoryManager is an ITask that is created when connecting two ITasks together as a memory edge.
 A memory edge is similar to any other edge,  except it connects two ITasks directly rather than through a TaskScheduler.
-When connecting two ITask's, one task is declared the getMemoryEdges and the other task is the releaseMemoryEdges.
-The getMemoryEdges requests data from the output htgs::Connector of the MemoryManager, and the releaseMemoryEdges sends data to the input htgs::Connector for the MemoryManager.
+When connecting two ITask's, one task is declared the memoryEdges and the other task is the releaseMemoryEdges.
+The memoryEdges requests data from the output htgs::Connector of the MemoryManager, and the releaseMemoryEdges sends data to the input htgs::Connector for the MemoryManager.
  Each memory edge contains a name associated with the edge.
 This way a single ITask can have multiple memory edges connected to it assuming each edge has a unique name.